-26. A time capsule which contains a local newspaper of the opening day, letters from schoolchildren, a letter from then-Canadian Prime Minister Pierre Trudeau, Canadian coins and more, has been integrated into the walls of the CN Tower.
+26. A time capsule that contains a local newspaper of the opening day, letters from schoolchildren, a letter from then-Canadian Prime Minister Pierre Trudeau, Canadian coins and more, has been integrated into the walls of the CN Tower.
 Interesting note: The time capsule will be opened in 2076.

-27. In tropical countries, the danger is falling coconuts from the coconut trees.
+27. In tropical countries, the danger is falling coconuts from coconut trees.
 In cold countries, the danger is falling ice from a massive structure as the CN Tower.
-Storms in the winter can cause ice to form on the structure which falls down like rocks in the morning sun.
+Storms in the winter can cause ice to form on the structure which falls like rocks in the morning sun.
 On April 16, 2018, the roof of the nearby Rogers Centre was damaged because of this phenomenon.

 28. The CN Tower is the biggest lightning rod in all of Toronto.
 According to Geoffrey Coulson, an Environment Canada meteorologist, the CN Tower is struck by lighting about 75-80 times a year.

 29. Stuntman Dar Allen Robinson, who broke 19 world records and set 21 “world’s firsts,” jumped twice from the CN Tower.
 The first time he was paid $250,000 and the footage was used for a scene in the movie “highpoint”, the second time he used the footage for a personal documentary.
 Remarkably for these stunts, he didn’t use a parachute but only a wire decelerator attached to his back.
-Watch this amazing footage below:
+Watch this amazing footage here.

 30. Toronto will soon be home to the tallest residential tower in Canada called the “SkyTower.”
 In fact, only the CN Tower will remain taller than this new 313.4 meters (1028 ft) which will be constructed in Downtown Toronto.

-31. The CN Tower honored the late Kobe Bryant after his passing and colored in the colors his team, the LA Lakers.
+31. The CN Tower honored the late Kobe Bryant after his passing and colored in the colors of his team, the LA Lakers.
 Bryant died along with his 13-year old daughter and some friends in a helicopter crash while on their way to a basketball game.